Related publications

 There are many reasons why you may not be able to continue looking after someone.
 They might need more support, or you may have your own health concerns.
 It’s understandable if you feel you can no longer provide care for any reason.

 If you’re no longer willing or able to look after someone, tell the council as soon as possible.
-Ask the council to carry out a care needs assessment, also called an Adult Carer Support Plan in Scotland, or review the care and support plan for the person you're looking after.
+Ask the council to carry out a care needs assessment or review the care and support plan for the person you're looking after.
 Remember to tell them if the situation is urgent.
 Our factsheet First steps in getting help with your care needs (there is a separate version for Scotland) has more information.

 Residential care might be the best option for the person you care for.
 But you could still have mixed feelings – relief that they'll be getting the level of care they need, but also guilt or sadness.